samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 1. Compare your first name length and your family name length and you should get this output.

     ```js
-    let firstName = 'Asabeneh'
+    let firstName = 'Effiong'
-    let lastName = 'Yetayeh'
+    let lastName = 'samuel'
     ```

     ```sh
-    Your first name, Asabeneh is longer than your family name, Yetayeh
+    Your first name, Effiong is longer than your family name, samuel
     ```

-1. Declare two variables _myAge_ and _yourAge_ and assign them initial values and myAge and yourAge.
+1. Declare two variables *myAge* and *yourAge* and assign them initial values and myAge and yourAge.

    ```js
    let myAge = 250